cg-tuwien/multistream/doc/Theme.md

 `duration` is the duration of the whole slideshow in `hh:mm:ss`.

 Each element of the `slides` array represents a single slide.
-The `slide` parameter corresponds to a HTML file in the `/slides` directory of the theme.
+The `slide` parameter corresponds to an HTML file in the `/slides` directory of the theme.
 `title` is a human-readable title for the slide.
 `duration` the time the slide is displayed in `hh:mm:ss`.

-`music` contains information on the optional background music which can be played during a slideshow.
+`music` contains information on the optional background music, which can be played during a slideshow.
-Each track consists of a file, some metadata used for display and information on the timing of the track.
+Each track consists of a file, some metadata used for display, and information on the timing of the track.
 `file` music file located in `/music` directory `start` refers to the start time of the track within the slideshow.
 `end` refers to the start time of the track within the slideshow.